A dark spot on the face leads to mind roving questions. The common thoughts are when, why, till when?

 The Why & Who of Melasma

-The Know How of treatment
+The Know-How of treatment

 Important preventive tips include sun avoidance, application of sunscreen for melasma, avoiding birth control pills and hormone replacement therapy (HRT).
 The treatment needs patience as the problem too isn’t acquired overnight and the skin lightening creams available over the counter, have serious side effects.
 The most effective solution hence is to meet a dermatologist and follow the advice.
-A typical Melasma prescription includes a face wash, to disperse the pigments visible on the skin, a depigmentation cream, to stop the excessive production of Melanin and a sunscreen, to protect from UV radiation.
+A typical Melasma prescription includes a face wash, to disperse the pigments visible on the skin, a depigmentation cream, to stop the excessive production of Melanin and sunscreen, to protect from UV radiation.

 An early identification, right compliance to the dermatologist’s advice, coupled with patience makes Melasma a transient disorder in patients, affected and prone to it.